JamesTerm/Robot_Simulation/ReadMe.md

 ### Multiple projects

 Usually we only have one project to build, and it has everything in it.
-This is partially true, as the "Launcher" currently is the Driver Station.
+This is partially true, as the "Launcher" currently is the *Driver Station*.
 So if you just want to build and run the main program, this is all you need, and may be a good starting point to see what this code has to offer.
-The Robot Assembly project is essentially a command driven version of the driver station, but also has various tests within it to test multiple objects to interact.
+The *Robot Assembly* project is essentially a command driven version of the driver station, but also has various tests within it to test multiple objects to interact.
 This is a good project to work with when trying to understand and test linking objects.

 The other projects are in each module so that each module can be tested by itself and those can have special unit test cases to ensure the module can handle strategic stresses as deemed fit.
 They also show how to use them (without the clutter of other objects as it is in the assembly project).
 The physical file organization itself is just how visual studio works by default.